FirespriteLtd/website/site/content/news/we-speak-to-aardvark-swift-about-the-next-generation-of-developers.md

 title: Firesprite speak about graduate recruitment and training
 date: 2019-11-13T17:39:22.234Z
 draft: false
+summary: >-
-summary: We speak to Aardvark Swift bringing the next generation of developers. news/categories:
+  We speak to Aardvark Swift on how we approach the next generation of developers news/categories:
   - careers
 featured_image: